HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 I had never seen a whole brisket until I attended the Paul Kirk Pitmaster Class in 1997, and the way he taught us to prep a brisket in that class is the way I've been doing it ever since.

-Chef Paul's main point is this: It makes no sense to leave all of the fat on the brisket.
-Smoke and rub won't penetrate it.
+Chef Paul’s main point was this: It makes no sense to leave all of the fat on the brisket.
+Smoke and rub won’t penetrate it.
 It will take more time and fuel to cook the brisket with all the fat intact.
-And in the end, you're not going to eat the fat--you're going to cut it away and discard it.
+And in the end, you’re not going to eat the fat—you’re going to cut it away and discard it.

-So, Chef Paul's approach is to cut away some of the thickest areas of fat on the brisket and to trim the fat cap over the flat to 1/8" to 1/4".
+So, Chef Paul’s approach was to cut away some of the thickest areas of fat on the brisket and to trim the fat cap over the flat to 1/8″ to 1/4″.
 This leaves enough fat to keep the brisket moist during cooking.

-One last note: It's an exercise in futility to try trimming a brisket with a knife that's not up to the task.
-You need a very large, sharp knife.
-Don't try this with a paring knife, a utility knife, or any knife that is dull.
-A butcher's knife, like the one shown in the picture below, does a great job, but a large, very sharp chef's knife will do.
+One last note: It’s an exercise in futility to try trimming a brisket with a knife that’s not up to the task.
+You need a very sharp knife.
+Don’t try this with a paring knife, a utility knife, or any knife that is dull.
+A butcher’s knife does a great job, but a sharp flexible boning knife is my preferred knife for trimming brisket.

 Remove Brisket From The Cryovac